 These machines are appropriately sequenced and timed to ensure that each piece of metal feeds into the machine at a set interval, with a given distance between each feed.
 That distance is the progression or pitch.

 As the metal part moves and progresses through the die in the press, each station does its own job of cutting or forming it according to the sequence.

 The original coil or strip contains each stage of the part.
 These parts are tied together via a portion known as the strip carrier.
-Ultimately, one singles stroke of the press can create multiple stages of a part, including lefthand and righthand halves.
+Ultimately, one single stroke of the press can create multiple stages, including lefthand and righthand halves.

-Depending on the quantity created, progressive die stamping can save manufacturers money based on speed and efficiency alone.
+Progressive die stamping can save manufacturers money based on speed and efficiency alone, depending on the quantity created.

 Transfer dies are individual line dies timed together and spaced evenly apart in a single, comprehensive press.

-In many cases, transfer stamping is more cost-effective and flexible than progressive stamping.
-It’s also well-suited for intricate designs that feature elements such as cut-outs, knurls, ribs or threading, as you can weave these into existing operations without adding secondary functions at an extra expense.
+In many cases, transfer die stamping is more cost-effective and flexible than progressive stamping.
+It’s also well-suited for intricate designs that feature elements such as cut-outs, knurls, ribs, or threading, as you can weave these into existing operations without adding secondary functions at an extra expense.

-Both progressive and transfer die stamping methods are heavily utilized within the automotive, locomotive, electronics, medical and agricultural industries for a variety of uses.
+Both progressive and transfer die stamping methods are heavily utilized within the automotive, locomotive, electronics, medical and agricultural industries for various uses.